eclipse-hono/hono/site/documentation/content/admin-guide/file-based-device-registry-config.md

 The port number can also be set explicitly using the `HONO_REGISTRY_AMQP_PORT` variable.

 The `HONO_REGISTRY_AMQP_BIND_ADDRESS` variable can be used to specify the network interface that the port should be exposed on.
-By default the port is bound to the *loopback device* only, i.e. the port will only be accessible from the local host.
+By default, the port is bound to the *loopback device* only, i.e. the port will only be accessible from the local host.
 Setting this variable to `0.0.0.0` will let the port being bound to **all** network interfaces (be careful not to expose the port unintentionally to the outside world).